 Fortunately…

-While we here at IndulgeYourPet always encourage folks to take they pet to a veterinarian anytime they suspect that there may be something wrong with their furry little buddy, it’s important to be able to recognize some of the signs that might indicate that your Lab has this condition.
+Most Labradors recover entirely and return to normal after collapsing in about thirty minutes.
+Still, there are copious cases in which dogs have died from this condition, which is why folks should never underestimate this condition if they feel that their dog may have it.
+Now, while we here at IndulgeYourPet always encourage folks to take their pet to a veterinarian anytime they suspect that there may be something wrong with their furry little buddy, it’s essential to be able to recognize some of the signs that might indicate that your Lab has this condition.
+This way, you can provide better insight about your dog’s health to your vet once you visit them.

 Symptoms associated with EIC may include a variety of motor deficiencies immediately following strenuous exercise.
 These deficiencies may take the form of: